 It's common to have items like navigation buttons, headers or logos repeating on all pages of your website.
 Or to have the same logo, header or footer on each page of a printable document.
-Xara Designer Pro 7 provides the ability to repeat any item in the same place across any of your pages in a document.
-When you update one of the copies, Designer Pro automatically replicates those changes across all pages.
+Xara Photo & Graphic Designer 7 provides the ability to repeat any item in the same place across any of your pages in a document.
+When you update one of the copies, Photo & Graphic Designer automatically replicates those changes across all pages.

 On most of the web template designs the main navigation buttons are repeating.
 You can make any object such as a button a repeating object by right clicking it and choosing REPEAT ON ALL PAGES.
 The object will be copied to the same place on all pages.
 Then when you change it, such as editing the text or web address, the buttons on all the pages will be updated.
-However if the bar is set to be a SITE NAVIGATION BAR it automatically appears the same on all pages of your site and there is no need to make it a repeating object.

 Logo text and footers are also normally set to be repeating objects in the templates.
 Again this means you can edit them on one page, and the same object is updated on all other pages.